KittyGiraudel/sass-guidelines/en/_sass.md

 > Sass is an extension of CSS that adds power and elegance to the basic language.

-Sass’s ultimate objective is to fix CSS’s flaws.
+Sass’ ultimate objective is to fix CSS’ flaws.
 CSS, as we all know, is not the best language in the world <sup>[citation needed]</sup>.
 While very simple to learn, it can quickly get quite messy, especially on large projects.

-This is where Sass comes in, as a meta-language, to improve CSS’s syntax in order to provide extra features and handy tools.
+This is where Sass comes in, as a meta-language, to improve CSS’ syntax in order to provide extra features and handy tools.
 Meanwhile, Sass wants to be conservative regarding the CSS language.

 The point is not to turn CSS into a fully-featured programming language; Sass only wants to help where CSS fails.
 Because of this, getting started with Sass is no harder than learning CSS: it simply adds a couple of extra features on top of it.